maiatoday/maiatoday.github.io/content/post/otto-bus-flow/index.md

 ### Synchronous notification

-Was the bus to notify one area in the code that something happened elsewhere?
+Was the bus used to notify one area in the code that something happened elsewhere?
 If this is synchronous then a simple method call may suffice.
-Again you will need to look at the architecture or the dependency injection to make sure the class notifying has access to the class that provides the method.
-Wrapping class that receives the notification in an interfaces will make testing this code easier.
+Again you will need to look at the architecture and the dependency injection to make sure the class notifying has access to the class that provides the method.
+Wrapping the class that receives the notification in an interface will make testing this code easier.

 ### I really really really need a bus